 The Office of the President ended the email with information about a Zoom forum on Friday, May 19th, at 2 p.m., at which students can voice any questions or concerns.
 A separate email was sent out at 2:12 p.m. to all students, with an invitation to join the meeting.

-This breaking story is based on information on School of Music sources.
+This breaking story was updated on May 21, 2023 based on information from School of Music professors.